dungmynguyen95/PowerBI-RFM-Analysis/README.md

-# PowerBI-RFM-Analysis
+# Project Overview
 This project explores sales data from Adventure Works Bicycles - a fictional bicycle manufacturer.
 The goal is to uncover trends and insights across different customer segments and product categories to optimize business strategies.

-# KEY STAKEHOLDERS
+# Dashboard Key Stakeholders
 Sales Manager and Sales Department

-# STAKEHOLDERS'S OBJECTIVES
-Increase Revenue

-# PROBLEM
+# Problem addressed by this Dashboard
 - Revenue is showing signs of decline, Sales Manager needs information on customer segment analysis to have sales strategies for different segments to improve sales of Adventure Works Bicycles.
 - RFM analysis dashboard provide an overview of Customer Behaviors based on their  Purchase Recency, Frequency and Monetary.
 - Based on the analysis, Sales Manager and Sales Department can customize initiative for each segment or establish priority for specific customer groups.

-# EMPATHY PROCESS
+# Empathize with Stakeholders' needs
 1. "What does the stakeholder think and feel?"
 - Which customer groups should we focus on to increase sales?
 - Which customer groups should we focus on nurturing to convert into higher level customers (higher frequency or higher order value)